AriFordsham/GHCWiki/design/new-coercible-solver.md

 >
 > The idea of flattening is to replace one type with another "equivalent" type (and to produce evidence of the equality).
 Previously, we've always used nominal equality.
 But, this same idea applies equally well to representational equality.
 So, the `EqRel` field says what equality should be respected during flattening.
 If `fe_eq_rel` is `ReprEq`, then the flattener will unwrap newtypes just as it reduces type families.

-- A further consequence is that we now need to store representational `CTyEqCan`s in the inert set, for use during representational flattening.
-But, these should be separated from nominal `CTyEqCan`s, because most of the time, we only want the nominal ones.
-I've added a new field `inert_repr_eqs` to `InertCans` that's just like `inert_eqs` but with representational equalities only.
-This new field is used when zonking tyvars in the flattener.

-This all seems like a lot of work, but it also seems like it will create a nice structure, treating nominal equality and representational equality as "equals" -- neither one is really more central to the solver design.
-Having them treated in parallel seems to be the most robust design.

 ### Open questions